POLL-Inflation slowdown may lead Colombia's central bank to cut key rate

 By Nelson Bocanegra

-BOGOTA, Nov 30 (Reuters) - Inflation in Colombia will have continued its downward trend in November on the back of falling food prices, which may lead central bank policymakers to cut the key interest rate for the first time since 2020, according to a Reuters survey on Thursday.
+BOGOTA, Nov 30 (Reuters) - Inflation in Colombia is expected to have extended its downward trend in November on the back of falling food prices, which may lead central bank policymakers to cut the key interest rate for the first time since 2020, a Reuters survey on Thursday showed.

-Consumer prices will have risen 0.49% in November, the median of the 20-participant survey showed, compared with an increase of 0.25% in October and 0.77% in November last year.
+Consumer prices are estimated to have risen 0.49% in November, the median of the 20-participant survey showed, after increases of 0.25% in October and 0.77% in November last year.

 If the prediction holds, it would take 12-month inflation to 10.17%, below the 10.48% reached in October, but still far from the central bank's long-term target of 3%.

-The behavior of inflation coupled with a 0.3% contraction in economic growth in the third quarter will lead policymakers to trim borrowing costs, which are currently at 13.25%, those polled said.
+The behavior of inflation coupled with a 0.3% contraction in economic growth in the third quarter will lead policymakers to trim the benchmark interest rate, currently at 13.25%, those polled said.

 "Given the downward path of inflation and the most recent growth data ... the central bank will reduce the interest rate in December as far as 12.75%," Econcept said in a report.